ainsleymcgrath/nothing/README.md

 ---
 # diet-review.yml
 context:
-  - favorite_food: What's your favorite thing to do?
+  - favorite_food: What's your favorite thing to eat?
 ```

 But then circumvent the prompt by running the Procedure like this: